-- Loyalty Oath.
-The candidates name will appear on the ballot exactly as it appears on the Loyalty Oath and cannot be changed after qualifying. - Financial Disclosure forms. - ✓ Candidates for Constitutional Offices must file the CE Form 6 Full and Public Disclosure of Financial Interests. - ✓ Candidates for all Non-Constitutional Offices must file the CE Form 1 Statement of Financial Interests. - Notification to Candidate: SOE provides Candidate Petition Certification Form if qualifying by candidate petitions.
+- DS-DE 83/84 Statement of Candidate.
+Candidates for judicial offices file the DS-DE 83 and all other candidates for countywide offices file the DS-DE 84.
+(May be filed prior to the start of qualifying) - Candidate Oath.
+The candidates name will appear on the ballot exactly as it appears on the Candidate Oath and cannot be changed after qualifying. - Financial Disclosure forms. - Candidates for Constitutional Offices must file the CE Form 6 Full and Public Disclosure of Financial Interests. - ✓ Candidates for all special districts must file the CE Form 1 Statement of Financial Interests. - Notification to Candidate: SOE provides Candidate Petition Certification Form if qualifying by candidate petitions.